 the members’ needs.
 A perfect way to do this is to visit a number of other Sheds.
 There are now over 400 registered sheds in Ireland so you should find one relatively close by.

-Contact our team if you’ve any questions on looking for a premises – we’re here to help!
+Give us a call if you have any questions on looking for premises – we’re here to help!

 STEP 5 : Planning and Registering